mikemcevoyiom/codex/README.md

 When you exit the application, the logs are automatically uploaded to InfluxDB using `upload_to_influxdb.py`.
 You can also run this script manually if needed.
 It reads `convert.json` and `streams.json` and writes each entry using the filename stem as the measurement name.
-Each record's `time` field is used as the timestamp if present.
+The script verifies connectivity to InfluxDB via `client.ping()` before attempting an upload, and each record's `time` field is used as the timestamp if present.

 1. Install the InfluxDB Python client:
    ```bash